rifah07/Full-Stack-E-Commerce/backend/stepsofProject.md

 83. Product part is also almost complete.
 84. Seller can see his/her own created products (not soft deleted).
 For that Route updated slightly.
 85. Update ban user so that it automatically soft-delete all products if the user is a seller.
+86. Order model created.
-86. The part is left: If User is logged in as admin, can see even soft deleted products.
+87. The part is left: If User is logged in as admin, can see even soft deleted products.
 If seller can see his products that are soft deleted.